Recognizing, accepting, and embracing addiction.

 The bottom line?
 We’re all addicts.

 For the most part what Americans are addicted to is “not feeling” our authentic emotions.
 And we will use anything and everything to stay that way.
-Celebrity obsession, reality TV, the 24-hour news cycle, and the explosion of the use of technology – from texting and tweeting, to social networks and on-line porn – all serve to either inundate ourselves with so much energy that we become hyper-sensitized (and addicted to that “feeling”) or we numb ourselves completely.
+Celebrity obsession, reality TV, the 24-hour news cycle, and the explosion of the use of technology – from texting and tweeting, to social networks and on-line porn – all serve to either inundate us with so much energy that we become hyper-sensitized (and addicted to that “feeling”) or we numb ourselves completely.

-Instead of learning to love and care for ourselves well, instead of building certainty, intimacy, and fulfillment within ourselves, we “attach” to other people and things to feel okay.
+Instead of learning to love and care for ourselves well, instead of building certainty, intimacy, and fulfillment from within ourselves, we “attach” to other people and things to feel okay.

 Pretty soon our life is predominantly composed of “shortcuts,” with little or no substantive foundation beneath us.
 In other words, eventually we don’t even know how to create health, well-being, and balance from within ourselves.
 Our attachments become shortcuts, which become habits, which become needs, which become addictions.

-Voila!
+Voilà!
 Addiction Nation.

 Those whom we believe are “serious” addicts go into rehab and often learn how to let go of what they are addicted to, but not how to let go of addiction itself.
 Instead, they often shift the energy of addiction to someone or something else.
 This is not to say there are not valuable, necessary programs for addiction out there.
 But we need more.